 And so I breathed deep.
 And breathed deep again.
 And one more time for good measure.
 And then I held my breath to see what would happen.
 What was going on in the minds of the jangadeiros was anybody’s guess, but you could have heard a pin drop.

 Expecting another wave of nausea, I anxiously waited.
-But it didn’t come.
-In fact, the opposite occurred: my stomach started to settle down.
+But I didn’t get sick.
+In fact, the opposite occurred.
+My stomach started to settle down.